Winter Newsletter - February 2026

 At the end of October, Joe Shingleton received a UKRI Metascience AI International Fellowship.
 Over the next two years, he will explore how generative AI is changing research software engineering, from its potential to strengthen science to the risks it may introduce.
 His work will help shape how these tools can be used responsibly and fairly across the research community.
 Congratulations Joe!

-• New Publication in Big Earth Data from Yu Wang and Anahid Basiri: "Bit to Brick: From Cellular Mobile Signals to 3D City Map Creation" 🚨
+• Big Earth Data publication from Yu Wang and Anahid Basiri: "Bit to Brick: From Cellular Mobile Signals to 3D City Map Creation" 🚨

 This paper explores how everyday mobile signals can be used to create 3D city maps.
 The work shows a practical and accessible way to estimate building heights using only consumer mobile phones, opening up new possibilities for large scale mapping, particularly in resource limited settings.

-• New Publication in Journal of Location Based Services from Yu Wang, Anahid Basiri, Piet Gerrits, Guy Solomon, Sascha Woelk & Miguel Fidel Pereira: “Why do pedestrians get lost?
+• Journal of Location Based Services publication from Yu Wang, Anahid Basiri, Piet Gerrits, Guy Solomon, Sascha Woelk & Miguel Fidel Pereira: “Why do pedestrians get lost?
 A case study of personal, situational, and environmental factors in Greater London” 🚨

 This paper studies why people get lost in cities and shows it is not simply down to poor navigation skills or bad maps.
 Using survey data and multi factor analysis, the researchers examine how personal characteristics, urban layout and situational context interact to shape navigation difficulties.
 The findings point towards the need for more human centred and inclusive urban design, as well as smarter navigation.